-Dr. Colin Potts, the vice provost for undergraduate education oversees offices and programs affecting undergraduate education including the Center for Career Discovery and Development (C2D2), the Honors Program (HP), the Center for Academic Enrichment (CAE), Center for Academic Success (CAS), and the Center for Serve-Learn-Sustain (SLS).
+Dr. Colin Potts, the vice provost for undergraduate education oversees offices and programs affecting undergraduate education including the Career Center, the Honors Program (HP), Academic Engagement Programs, Tutoring and Academic Support, and the Center for Serve-Learn-Sustain (SLS).

 Dr. Potts sits on the President’s Cabinet and represents Georgia Tech’s undergraduate academic affairs to the University System of Georgia Board of Regents and the Association of American Universities (AAU), among other constituencies.
 He also evaluates and approves academic policies affecting undergraduate students and proposals for all undergraduate courses and programs.